MiguelMarcelino/Thoth/microservices/microservices.md

 * Independently deployable
 	* Deploy their service without having to coordinate with other teams
 * Capable of being developed by a small team
-	* high productivity
+	* High productivity
-	* Avoids high cocmmunication head of large teams
+	* Avoids high communication overhead for large teams

 ## Key Characteristics of Microservices